Industry Baby: "Industry Baby (Prelude)"

 The trailer video for "Industry Baby" was released on July 19, 2021, on YouTube.
-The story was written by Lil Nas X, and he also plays all the main roles in the video (judge, attorney, prosecutor, himself, as well as an audience member).

-The video is a fake "Nike vs. Lil Nas X" trial taking place in the Supreme Court, in reference to the Satan Shoes Court case.
-It starts with Lil Nas X's attorney saying that his client has "nothing to do with this", before the prosecution passes around one of the Satan Shoes while asking the singer about his sexuality.
-Lil Nas X starts to counter that his sexuality has nothing to do with the case, before admitting that he is gay.
-The judge then proceeds to sentence him to 5 years in Montero State Prison - a fictional prison named after the singer's real name, Montero Hill.
+The skit features Lil Nas X playing multiple characters and parodies the Satan Shoes Court case, in which he was sued by Nike.
+At the end of the teaser, a judge sentences Lil Nas X to "five years in Montero State Prison."

 "Industry Baby"

 The music video for the song "Industry Baby" was uploaded on July 23, 2021, on Lil Nas X's YouTube channel through Vevo, and as of February 1, 2025, it had more than 491 million views.
 It was directed by Christian Breslauer and produced by Andrew Lerios, based on a story by Lil Nas X. Other credits include Luis Caraza as the video editor and Bryson Pintard as the art director.
 Luga Podesta and Brandon Bonfiglio executive produced.
 The video starred Lil Nas X, Jack Harlow, Colton Haynes as head of security and Vanessa Buchholz as a prison guard.
 Jason Momoa lookalike Phil Brandt is also visible in the prison yard.
 The dancing was choreographed by Sean Bankhead.
 According to the video credits, it also incorporated 20 dancers, 9 "prison guards" and 29 "prisoners".

 The video starts with Lil Nas X being incarcerated in the Montero State Prison, 3 months after being sentenced in the prelude video.
 He is seen polishing his musical awards, walking around the prison and lifting weights in the courtyard, surrounded by the other inmates wearing bright pink uniforms.
 Jack Harlow brings a "Book of Montero" to Lil Nas X which contains a hammer, and the singer uses it to dig a tunnel in his cell wall.
 He manages to knock out a security guard, who is distracted by the "Montero (Call Me by Your Name)" music video playing on his phone, and pushes a button to open all the prison cells.
 The video switches to Harlow, who walks calmly through the prison as all the inmates escape.
 The video ends with the inmates leaving the prison aboard a prison bus, driven by Harlow and with Lil Nas X sitting on its roof, the prison in flames behind them.

 The video pays homage to the 1994 film The Shawshank Redemption and the 1979 film Escape from Alcatraz.